Knaak53/EXNRM/README.md

 # EXNRM
 Extended No-Relational Mode is a framework with no-relational database usage for RP in FiveM, this include a lot of scripts and a abstract layer to use database easier, documentation and the framework itself still in development.

-Some of the work is based on ESX and ExM, some of this credits go for the contributors of https://github.com/extendedmode/extendedmode and https://github.com/esx-framework
+Some of the work is based on ESX, ExM, and essentialmode some of this credits go for the contributors of https://github.com/extendedmode/extendedmode and https://github.com/esx-framework, credits also go for https://github.com/kanersps/essentialmode

 Temporal requiriment for testing: